 What do you think is the biggest challenge for WordPress to face in 2016?

 As Daniel Bachhuber said in his talk at A Day of REST, “For WordPress to get 100% of the web, it needs to become embedded in every part of the web.”
-We talk about what percentage of websites are built on WordPress (currently 26.4%), but with the REST
+We talk about what percentage of websites are built on WordPress (currently 26.4%), but with the REST API we’ll see a broadening of how WordPress is used.
+It might simply be a component of a much larger project.

 The biggest challenge WordPress developers face is a redefining of what is “WordPress Development”.